olson-sean-k/mitsein/README.md

 Non-empty collection APIs that exhibit different behavior from their counterparts have distinct names in Mitsein.
 For example, the [`vec1`] crate presents `Vec1::pop` and `Vec1::remove`, which may be unclear in context.
-Mitsein instead presents more explicit APIs like `Vec1::pop_or`, which returns an `OrOnly` with functions like `get_only` that determine what to do when only one item remains.
-This leads to explicit expressions like `xs.pop_or().replace_only(0)`.
+Mitsein instead presents more explicit APIs like `Vec1::pop_or`, which returns a `TakeOrOnly` that determine what to do when only one item remains.
+This leads to more explicit expressions like `xs.pop_or().get_only()` and `xs.pop_or().replace_only(0)`.

 **Mitsein separates many non-empty error concerns into a segmentation API.**